trueos/trueos-docs/trueos-handbook/using.rst

  flashpluginctl on

-The Adobe Flash Player preferences icon in :ref:`Control Panel` can be used to modify how websites interact with your browser using Adobe Flash.
+The Adobe Flash Player preferences utility can be used to modify how websites interact with your browser using Adobe Flash.
 Many of the same configurations can be done via right-click within an active flash object in a web browser.

-To access the utility shown in :numref:`Figure %s: Flash Player Configuration Utility <flash>`, use :menuselection:`Control Panel --> Adobe Flash Player preferences` or type
+To access the utility shown in :numref:`Figure %s: Flash Player Configuration Utility <flash>`, use :menuselection:`Browse Applications --> Adobe Flash Player preferences` or type
 :command:`flash-player-properties`.

 .. _flash: